-- In accordance with Financial Accounting Standards Board Emerging Issues Task Force Issue No. 98-5, "Accounting for Convertible Securities with Beneficial Conversion Features or Contingently Adjustable Conversion Ratios," and Issue No. 00-27, "Application of Issue No. 98-5 to Certain Convertible Instruments," at the time of issuance we booked a \$9.6 million deemed discount to convertible notes attributable to their conversion feature.
+- Includes the results of the Specialty Commercial Segment, all of which was acquired effective as of January 1, 2006. - In accordance with Financial Accounting Standards Board Emerging Issues Task Force Issue No. 98-5, "Accounting for Convertible Securities with Beneficial Conversion Features or Contingently Adjustable Conversion Ratios," and Issue No. 00-27, "Application of Issue No. 98-5 to Certain Convertible Instruments," at the time of issuance we booked a \$9.6 million deemed discount to convertible notes attributable to their conversion feature.
 Prior to conversion, this deemed discount was amortized as interest expense over the term of the notes, resulting in a \$1.1 million non-cash interest expense during the first quarter of 2006.
 As a result of the subsequent conversion of the convertible notes, the \$8.5 million balance of the deemed discount was written off as a non-cash interest expense during the quarter ending June 30, 2006.
-Neither the deemed discount on the convertible notes nor the resulting interest expense have any ultimate impact on cash flow or book value. - In 2002, we adopted Statement of Financial Accounting Standards No. 142, "Goodwill and Other Intangible Assets," which prohibits amortization of goodwill and requires annual testing of goodwill for impairment.
-In the year of adoption, we recognized a charge to earnings of \$1.7 million to reflect an impairment loss that was reported as a cumulative effect of change in accounting principle. - In January 2003, we acquired PIIC in satisfaction of \$7.0 million of a \$14.85 million balance on a note receivable due from Millers American Group, Inc. This resulted in us recognizing an \$8.1 million extraordinary gain in 2003. - In accordance with Statement of Financial Accounting Standards No. 128, "Earnings Per Share" ("SFAS 128"), we have restated the basic and diluted weighted average shares outstanding for the years 2004 and prior for the effect of a bonus element from our stockholder rights offerings that were successfully completed in 2005 and 2003.
-According to SFAS 128, there is an assumed bonus element in a rights issue whose exercise price is less than market value of the stock at the close of the rights offering period.
-This bonus element is treated as a stock dividend for reporting earnings per share.
-All per share amounts have also been adjusted to reflect a one-for-six reverse stock split effected July 31, 2006. - Book value per share is calculated as consolidated stockholders' equity on the basis of U.S. generally accepted accounting principles divided by the number of outstanding common shares.
-Book value per share has been adjusted to reflect a one-for-six reverse stock split effected July 31, 2006.
+Neither the deemed discount on the convertible notes nor the resulting interest expense have any ultimate impact on cash flow or book value. - In January 2003, we acquired PIIC in satisfaction of \$7.0 million of a \$14.85 million balance on a note receivable due from Millers American Group, Inc. This resulted in us recognizing an \$8.1 million extraordinary gain in 2003. - Investment balances that we reported in Restricted Cash and Investments on the balance sheet prior to 2007 have been reclassified to debt securities, available-for-sale, at market value, to conform to current year presentation. - Book value per share is calculated as consolidated stockholders' equity on the basis of U.S. generally accepted accounting principles divided by the number of outstanding common shares.
+Book value per share for years prior to 2006 has been adjusted to reflect a one-for-six reverse stock split effected July 31, 2006.